-Investment in our securities involves exposure to certain risks.
-Before making any investment decision on any of our securities, potential investors must carefully review all information in this Reference Form, the risks mentioned below, as well as our financial statements, quarterly earnings release and notes.
-Our business, financial condition, operating results, cash flow, liquidity and/or our future business may be adversely affected by any of the risk factors detailed below.
-The market price of our securities may decrease due to the occurrence of any of these and/or other risk factors, in which case potential investors may lose all or a substantial part of their investment in our securities.
+Investment in securities issued by the Company involves exposure to certain risks.
+Before making any investment decision on any of the Company’s securities, potential investors must carefully review all information in the 2024 Reference Form, the risks mentioned below, as well as the Company’s financial statements, quarterly earnings release and notes.
+The Company’s business, financial condition, operating results, cash flow, liquidity and/or its future business may be adversely affected by any of the risk factors detailed below.
+The market price of its securities may decrease due to the occurrence of any of these and/or other risk factors, in which case potential investors may lose all or a substantial part of their investment in the Company’s securities.

-The risks detailed below are those we know and believe that, on the date of filing the 2023 Reference Form with the Brazilian Securities and Exchange Commission (CVM), may materially and adversely affect us.
-In addition, additional risks not currently known or considered irrelevant may also adversely affect us.
+The risks detailed below are those we know and believe that, on the date of filing the 2024 Reference Form with the Brazilian Securities and Exchange Commission (CVM), may materially and adversely affect the Company.
+In addition, additional risks not currently known or considered irrelevant may also adversely affect the Company.

-For purposes of section “4.1 Risk Factors” and section “4.3 Market Risks”, of the 2023 Reference Form, unless expressly stated otherwise or if the context so requires, the mention of the fact that a risk, uncertainty or problem may cause or have or will cause or will have an “adverse effect” or “negative effect” for us, or similar expressions, means that such risk, uncertainty or issue could or could have a material adverse effect on our business, financial condition, operating results, cash flow, liquidity and/or future business and our subsidiaries, as well as the price of the securities issued by us.
+For purposes of section “4.1 Risk Factors” and section “4.3 Market Risks” of the 2024 Reference Form, unless expressly stated otherwise or if the context so requires, the mention of the fact that a risk, uncertainty or problem may cause or have or will cause or will have an “adverse effect” or “negative effect” for the Company, or similar expressions, means that such risk, uncertainty or issue could or could have a material adverse effect on the Company’s business, financial condition, operating results, cash flow, liquidity and/or future business and its subsidiaries, as well as the price of the securities issued by the Company.
 Similar expressions included in this section “4.
 Risk Factors” and in the section “5.
 Risk Management Policy and Internal Controls” should be understood in this context.

 Notwithstanding the subdivision of this section “4.1 Risk Factors” and section “4.3 Market Risks”, certain risk factors that are in an item may also apply to other items in this section “4.1 Risk Factors” and section “4.3 Market Risk”.